National Provider Identifier: Identifier details

 The NPI is a 10-position, intelligence-free numeric identifier (10-digit number).
 This means that the numbers do not carry other information about healthcare providers, such as the state in which they live or their medical specialty.
 The NPI must be used in lieu of legacy provider identifiers in the HIPAA standards transactions.
 As outlined in the federal regulation, The Health Insurance Portability and Accountability Act of 1996 (HIPAA), covered providers must also share their NPI with other providers, health plans, clearinghouses, and any entity that may need it for billing purposes.

 Ten-digit NPI numbers may be validated using the Luhn algorithm by prefixing "80840" to the 10-digit number.

 Open data set

 NPI data is downloadable from CMS.
 The downloadable database was updated monthly until December 2012, and has been issued weekly since.
 A data structure file is available separately from CMS.
-As of February 2022, the file download size is 841 MB, and the full database is 8.2 GB when extracted.
+As of June 2024, the file download size is 947.84 MB, and the raw database file (npidata_pfile_20050523-20240512.csv) is 9.3 GB when extracted.
+The size of the data has been steadily growing over time.
+The size of the raw database file was 8.8GB in June 2023, and 8.2GB in June 2022.

 Use as a data key

 The NPI is a data key that identifies a substantial portion of healthcare providers and other entities in the US, it is a frequently used data key in other data sources.
 For instance, the DocGraph data set is a crowdfunded open data set that details how healthcare providers collaborate to deliver care (i.e. referral patterns) that uses the NPI as its data key.

+The NPI is often a common denominator between various healthcare provider identifier numbers, such as CMS Certification Number (CCN; formerly OSCAR number), Employer Identification Number, and PECOS Associate Control ID (PAC ID).
+With an increasing number of publicly available datasets containing these identifiers, some organizations have extracted the most plausible links between these identifiers.
+For example, a crosswalk between CCN and NPI can be obtained by analyzing the facility ownership datasets.
+As another example, a subset of the crosswalk between EIN and NPI can be derived by analyzing the provider reference files from various payers.